eagereyes/eagereyes.org/blog/2011/you-only-see-colors-you-can-name.md

 ## The Himba Tribe

 A tribe in northern Namibia, named the <a href="http://en.wikipedia.org/wiki/Himba_people">Himba</a>, have seemingly unusual names for colors.
-What the video embedded below (<a href="http://www.youtube.com/watch?v=4b71rT9fU-I">linked here for people reading this in their newsreaders</a>) shows is that those names make it easier for them to see some color differences that most other people would find very difficult, whereas they have trouble telling colors apart that look quite different to most of us.
+What the video embedded below (_edit: no longer available, unfortunately_) shows is that those names make it easier for them to see some color differences that most other people would find very difficult, whereas they have trouble telling colors apart that look quite different to most of us.

-<iframe width="600" height="335" src="http://www.youtube.com/embed/4b71rT9fU-I" frameborder="0" allowfullscreen></iframe>

 What the video unfortunately does not discuss is why they have these names for colors.
 There is a slight hint when one of the tribesmen describes several things that are "white," like milk and water.
 It seems to me that their color names do not only (or primarily) describe hue, but also function of the things whose color they name.
 This is a very pragmatic way of using language, and is not unlike some languages whose grammatical genders are based not on sex, but on classes of things and animals that are more specific, like large vs. small animals, plants, dead things, etc.